Danny Gorrer: Professional career

-First stint with New Orleans Saints
+New Orleans Saints (first stint)

-Danny Gorrer was signed as an undrafted free agent by the New Orleans Saints in the 2009 offseason.
+Gorrer was signed as an undrafted free agent by the New Orleans Saints in the 2009 offseason.
 He was released, however.

 St. Louis Rams

-Danny Gorrer was claimed off waivers by the St. Louis Rams in 2009.
+Gorrer was claimed off waivers by the St. Louis Rams in 2009.
 He started one game for St. Louis in the 2009 NFL season and recorded five tackles on the year.
 But that would be his only season playing for the Rams.
 Gorrer was cut shortly afterward.

-Second stint with Saints
+New Orleans Saints (second stint)

-New Orleans re-claimed Danny Gorrer in June 2010 after he was waived by the St. Louis Rams.
+New Orleans re-claimed Gorrer in June 2010 after he was waived by the Rams.
 The Saints waived him on August 24, 2010.

-Baltimore Ravens
+Baltimore Ravens (first stint)

 He was signed to the Baltimore Ravens' practice squad on September 23, 2010.
 He was released on October 7, but was re-signed on October 8.
 On September 17, 2011, Gorrer was moved to the Ravens' active roster.
 He saw a fair amount of playing time in a Sunday Night Football win over the New York Jets, shutting down former Super Bowl MVP Santonio Holmes for much of the game.

 However, the Ravens released Gorrer prior to the start of the 2012 season.